projectchrono/chrono/readme.txt

 Release 1.7.0
 xx-xx-xxxx

+- New unit_COSIMULATION.
+It introduces functionalities to allow a side-to-side simulation of Chrono::Engine and another simulation software, such as Simulink or Amesim.
+It uses tcp-ip sockets for the communication and syncing.
+  See the tutorial on the wiki.

+- Important.
+A completely new approach to the realtime visualization in Irrlicht 3D has been developed.
+This is based on a new asset, called ChIrrNodeAsset: if added among the assets of a ChBody or other items, it will cause the other shapes in assets to be rendered in a Irrlicht window; it just takes a ChIrrAppInterfaceNew class and a ChIrrAssetConverter.
+See demo_irr_asset.cpp for an example.
+  This new approach is the same method that you use in the unit_POSTPROCESS, that is, shapes and textures are added as assets.
+  This unifies the approach to visualization, that is, you can switch to a POVray raytracing postprocessing to an Irrlicht realtime visualization by changing few lines of code.
+(Previously this was not possible because the Irrlich visualization was based on ChBody objects being wrapped inside ChBodySceneNodes that had to be inserted in Irrlicht managers).

+- Improved method to handle 'cloned' items for visualization.
+The developer of new classes inherited from ChPhysicsItem should implement GetAssetsFrame() to return the coordinate frame of the shapes in the assets, and in the case of multiple clones of the same shapes (ex in ChParticlesClones) it shoould implement GetAssetsFrameNclones() and  GetAssetsFrame(int n) must return the frame of the nth clone.
+  This done, all visualization systems and postprocessors will render correctly and automatically.

+- The way to import a SolidWorks system, in Python, has changed.
+  Previously it was:
+     import my_saved_system
+  now it should be:
+     chrono.ImportSolidWorksSystem('my_saved_system')
+  This supports also paths, in the case that the saved system is in a subdirectory, ex '../my_dir/my_saved_system'.
+  Also, it forces reloading.

+- The ImportSolidWorksSystem() in unit_PYPARSER has been improved to support the case of systems saved in subdirectories.
+If assets contain relative paths such as in ChObjShapeFile, these are adjusted to avoid problems.

+- new CVisualization asset for defining the color of assets that define shapes to be rendered

 - Improved ChPovRay postprocessor: when saving ChParticleClones items, instead than repeating the dump of assets in the my_stateNNN.pov file (which might lead to very large files when using >1'000 particles)